Jes Interview Banner

 Ans: This is a really tough question.
 I have photographed close to 1,000 boudoir sessions over the past several years.

 Also, I have seen clients cry when they walk into the studio because they finally made it.
-I have had clients tell me they almost canceled from the parking lot because they didn’t think they could get to walk in the door.
+I have had clients tell me they almost cancelled from the parking lot because they didn’t think they could get to walk in the door.

 A lot of times, it becomes memorable for me once I see them after the shoot.
 They have realized their worth.
-If someone comes to me and is all in during their session, I know they will be in for a really cool journey once they leave.
+If someone comes to me and is all in during their session, I know they will be in for a cool journey once they leave.

 I had a client several years ago who came in looking to start healing from an SA.
-She picked more modest outfits from our closet and was pretty quiet overall for the session.
+She picked more modest outfits from our closet and was quiet overall for the session.

 My heart broke for her.
-I was beyond shocked when a year or two after her first session, she booked another one… and another one.
+I was beyond shocked when, a year or two after her first session, she booked another one… and another one.

 Get all the inspiration you need to shoot awesome low-key bodyscapes in this insider guide.

-red themed image by best boudoir photographer
+red themed image by jes hayes

 Q12.
 Mention a learning experience in terms of a boudoir or nude photoshoot you’ve had in all these years of experience.